 3.1 Businesses with reduced demand

-For every hour the employee does not work, both the Government and the employer will pay a third each of the usual hourly wage for that employee (with the Government contribution capped at £697.92 per month).
+For every hour the employee does not work, both the Government and the employer will pay two thirds of the usual hourly wage for that employee (with the Government contribution capped at £1,541.75 per month).

 Employers will initially need to stump up the money for both their own and the Government’s contribution.
 The Government will then reimburse the employer in arrears.
 Note that the grant will not cover Class 1 employer NICs or pension contributions, so employers will need to meet these costs themselves.